 Among the most common breeding grounds of molds and mildew is our carpet.
-It is cotton and wool fabric, and sometimes damp conditions will serves as food, which enables these pests to multiply.
+It is cotton and wool fabric, and sometimes damp conditions will serve as food, which enables these pests to multiply.

 The bothersome combination of molds and mildew on carpet can develop into significant trouble if not addressed immediately and properly.
 Soil and dirt unattended can supply enough food for mildew to grow when moisture and temperature are right.

-Mould and mildew is generally airborne, and effortlessly spreads to other areas of the house by traveling through the air.
-Commonly, exposure to any mold may cause allergic symptoms just like watery eyes, sneezing, runny nose, nasal congestion, difficulty breathing, itching, wheezing, headache, fatigue, as well as an asthma break out.
+Mould and mildew are generally airborne and effortlessly spreads to other areas of the house by traveling through the air.
+Commonly, exposure to any mold may cause allergic symptoms just like watery eyes, sneezing, runny nose, nasal congestion, difficulty breathing, itching, wheezing, headache, fatigue, as well as asthma break out.

 Furthermore, while carpets serve as crawling mats for babies, and sleep and play areas for kids; it is important to ensure they are kept clean and free of mould and mildew which may trigger serious harm to a family’s health.
 These microscopic fungi are undetectable to the naked eye; making us believe our carpets are clean and fit for the family.
 But, extended use and exposure to unseen molds and mildew, will be dangerous to one’s health.